 Rex cinema is an old landmark of Brigade Road, Bangalore.
-Built in the 1940’s, it is among a handful of single screen cinemas that still stand in the city as most have now given way to multiplex theater chains.
-Bangalore has changed dramatically in the last decade and landmarks that were integral to the identity of the city have been lost.
+Built in the 1940s, it is among a handful of single-screen cinemas that still stand in the city as most have now given way to multiplex theatre chains.
+Bengaluru has changed dramatically in the last decade and landmarks that were integral to the identity of the city have been lost.

 This project allowed students to locate their storytelling interests within the space as well as develop their art practice and approach to medium and material.
 We began with an immersion into the space and an introduction to its network of people.
 Locating ourselves at the cinema enabled us to facilitate conversations with cinemagoers, staff, stakeholders, artists and scholars about Rex as well as the city in transition.